 Finally, the stairs spit you out at Coit Tower, a monument to firemen with Depression-era murals inside.

-Filbert Street and Sansome Street; open daily, 24 hours
+Filbert Steps, Sansome St. & Filbert St., San Francisco, CA; open daily, 24 hours

 Jefferson Starship proclaimed that San Francisco was built on rock ’n’ roll, and there was plenty of that.

 But the city became the unique enclave it is because of the people and cultural movements that shaped its character.

 Here are a few places where you can experience them.

 Visitors seeking vestiges of San Francisco’s bohemian heyday should skip Haight Street, unless they want to battle crowds for bongs and tie-dyed shirts.

 Attendees of this half-century-old sound experiment sit in a dark, domed theater, surrounded by 176 speakers and listen to creator Stan Shaff’s mind-bending arrangement -- a mixture of electronic music, giggling children, galloping horses and other sounds -- while a light show plays overhead.

 The performance can tread into kitschy territory, but Shaff’s ingenuity and dedication somehow elevate it.

 Shaff might not call the experience “psychedelic,” but upon exiting, many an audience member will deploy the word “trippy.”